When are the next train strikes happening?

 - Merseyrail

+The last of these, Merseyrail, will be running extra trains over the Eurovision weekend – though the network is limited to the Liverpool region as far as Southport and Ormskirk plus the Wirral and Chester.

-The overtime ban is likely to particularly affect long-distance train operators such as Avanti West Coast and TransPennine Express.
+The drivers’ overtime ban is likely to particularly affect long-distance train operators such as Avanti West Coast and TransPennine Express.

 In addition, some evening services before the strikes and early morning trains after the walk-outs will be cancelled.